"Life is either a daring adventure or nothing at all"---Helen Keller

 I attended a Nikon School seminar in Washington, DC when digital technology was just emerging on the scene, and Nikon had just introduced its first line of digital cameras.
 My Nikon 2020 was reliable and I took it to extreme environments, subjecting it to high temperatures, dust, moisture and rough treatment in my Army duffle bag.
 I retired from the Army on August 1, 2003 with mixed emotions.
 The military was not just a career--it was my life for the past 22 years.
 It was challenging, exciting, stressful and a hard life, and I moved often, but I loved it and wouldn't trade the experience for anything in the world.
 I have always tried to live life to the fullest, taking nothing for granted, and the military gave me the opportunity to do so.
 With my eyes I have seen things and places few people will ever see.
 Thankfully, I usually had my camera with me so I can share and relive the moments through my photographs.

-My husband and I owned and operated a successful bed and breakfast in Georgetown, South Carolina for five years.
-I did the photography and website for the business, and also continued to photograph the world around me.
 I participated in Nikon's Picturetown USA promotion of the Nikon D40 digital camera in Georgetown, SC.
 I was also in Nikon's national commercial.
 I also participated in the Nikon sponsored Mentor Series Trek in Charleston, SC, 8-11 November 2007.
 Three of my photographs were selected as the "Best of Charleston" from this trek.

 "Looking for adventure in whatever comes my way"--Steppenwolf